 How to submit your work

 Your assignments will be submitted to me via e-mail.
-Save your file as a Word, Works or RTF file, and attach the file to your message.
-When sending assignments, your e-mail message should include your name, the class number (English 102), and the name of the assignment which is attached.
-Use correct MLA format to set up your pages; for more information see The Writing Tutorial Services at Indiana University.
+Save your file as a Word or RTF file, and attach the file to your message.
+When sending assignments, your e-mail message should include your name, the class number (English 205), and the name of the assignment which is attached.
+Use correct MLA format to set up your pages; for more information see MLA Basic Format from the OWL at Purdue University.
 Make sure that you eliminate spelling, grammar, and other mechanical errors from your writing.
-Send your e-mail to me at annw708@earthlink.net.
+Send your e-mail to me at annw708@gmail.com.

 NOTE: always keep copies of all of your assignments.
 If there is a problem with e-mail, you will need that copy to re-send for credit.